 Sometimes I feel like I’m living in a bubble.
 My secure, middle-class life can feel completely separate from the lives of my neighbors, just a few miles away, who struggle with the unpredictability and chaos of poverty.
 Believing that our lives are more connected than I can see, and trusting that Jesus loves all of us, I look for ways to get outside my middle-class bubble.
 The relationships I’ve found are a blessing to me.

 Church is one place where this bubble-effect happens.
-I see a need for congregations to understand more about what poverty is and to be aware of how our expectations are shaped by living in largely middle-class communities.
+I see a need for congregations and individuals to understand more about what poverty is and to be aware of how our expectations are shaped by living in largely middle-class communities.

 We love Jesus and we long to help others, but how do we truly help?

 Below are descriptions of two classes that can equip us to come alongside people living in poverty with humility and compassion.
 If this resonates with you, please join us for an upcoming session or contact me for more information.